 Update: Find an update on this post and much more on boat-hitchhiking, sailing, ocean adventure travel and conservation on theOceanpreneur.com.
 I’m migrating all my content to a new splashing site.
 For those curious to learn more about how this whole hitch-sailing thing works.
 This post can help you going on a island hopping sail, Read More

+This post has been moved to the new website (Oceanpreneur).
+Read the updated version here.
 I’m back on the Atlantic Ocean.
 Again.
 Back to blue, breathing sea, stimulus stop, facing the elements, learning ropes!
 This time in a completely different setting.
-A boat and crew more than double the size of SeaYa, different route, different weather, different speed!
-The adventure begins…
+A boat and crew more than double the size of SeaYa, different route, different weather,, Read More

 WE HAVE ARRIVED!
 One week ago we set foot in Tobago.
 Safe and sound we crossed the Atlantic ocean.
 We = Captain Rudy, Noor and I on the sailing boat Sea-Ya from Breda, Holland.
 I LOVED the experience and would definitely do it again, the hitchsailing way or maybe on my own boat?
 I have sooooo many cool photos, videos, tips, Read More